 In fulfilling its mission to create an evidence base for ICT policy making across Africa, Research ICT Africa is conducting informal sector, household and individual surveys in seven African countries.
 RIA has been developing and gathering universal indicators on ICT access and use for over a decade; providing some of the only non-proprietorial data on users and non-users in Africa.

 We have been in the field since April 2017.
-Surveys are now completed in Rwanda, Kenya, Tanzania, and South Africa. and underway in Mozambique, Ghana and Nigeria.
+Surveys are now completed in Rwanda, Kenya, Tanzania, South Africa, Mozambique, Ghana and Nigeria.

-The 2017 questionnaires for the Beyond Access Household, Individual and Business survey are now available.
+The 2017 questionnaires for the After Access Household, Individual and Business survey are now available.

 To access the survey questionnaire you are interested in, simply select between the two options below.